OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 </activity>

 ```
 The example above is specifying a new URL scheme called `myapp://`.
-The category `brwoseable` will allow to open the URI within a browser.
+The category `browsable` will allow to open the URI within a browser.

 Data can then be transmitted trough this new scheme, by using for example the following URI:  `myapp://path/to/what/i/want?keyOne=valueOne&keyTwo=valueTwo`.
 Code like the following can be used to retrieve the data: